Read where it all began.

-The internet wasn’t around so it was quite a job sourcing what I wanted.
+The internet was still in the reals of science fiction so it was quite a job sourcing what I wanted.

 I had a limited budget.
 So I made a graph and chose what suppliers were giving me the quality I wanted for the money I’d got.

 During this time, I was also looking for a premises.
 Every now and again, I’d walk through town looking for a suitable spot.
 Then one day, I was driving up the Quays towards O’Connell Street when I saw it.
 The place I wanted.
 At that time Bachelors Walk was not a great area.
 There were few people around but but the area was being regenerated.